status-im/nim-testutils/README.md

 ### Outputs
-For outputs to be compared, the output string should be set to the output name (stdout or filename) from within the "Output" section, e.g.:
+For outputs to be compared, the output string should be set to the output name (stdout or filename) from within an _Output_ section:

 ```
 [Output]
 stdout="""expected stdout output"""
 file.log="""expected file output"""
 ```

 Triple quotes can be used for multiple lines.

 ### Supplying Command-line Arguments

-Specify command-line arguments as an escaped string in the following syntax:
+Optionally specify command-line arguments as an escaped string in the following syntax inside any _Output_ section:

 ```
-args="arg1 arg2 arg3"
+[Output]
+args = "--title \"useful title\""
 ```

-Each new `args` specification instantiates a new test execution with the most-recently-specified outputs.
+### Multiple Invocations

+Multiple _Output_ sections denote multiple test program invocations.
+Any failure of the test program to match its expected outputs will short-circuit and fail the test.

 ```
-stdout="6"
-args="2 \* 3"  # shell escapes are necessary
-args="3 \* 2"  # implicitly reuse existing output definitions

-args="3 + 4"
-stdout="7"
+[Output]
+stdout = ""
+args = "--no-output"

+[Output_newlines]
+stdout = "\n\n"
+args = "--newlines"
 ```

+### Updating Expected Outputs

+Pass the `--update` argument to `testrunner` to rewrite any failing test with the new outputs of the test.

 ## License
 Apache2 or MIT